scripe2022/cse15l-lab-reports/lab-report-3-week-4.md

 ![](src/yuhang_lab3_12.png)

-Finally, it is written in munual that the environment variable `GREP_COLORS` is used to set the color of grep, which is cool but not really useful.
+Finally, it is written in munual that the environment variable `GREP_COLORS` is used to set the color of `grep`, which is cool but not really useful.

 `export GREP_COLOR='a;b'`